 Through affordable lending and a first-time homebuyer program, NHS enables individuals and families to invest in, preserve and improve their homes and neighborhoods.

 New York City Bar

 The New York City Bar provides a legal referral service.
 Call 212-626-7373, or obtain a referral online.
 The Legal Hotline - offers legal information, advice and referrals to low-income New Yorkers who cannot afford a private attorney or do not have access to legal representation.
-The Hotline assists nearly 1,000 callers a month on a range of civil legal issues, including matrimonial and family law, housing law, domestic violence, bankruptcy, and debt collection and benefits.
-The service is bilingual, in English and Spanish, and can handle calls in any language through interpreting services.
-Call Monday through Thursday from 9:00 am to 5:00 pm and on Friday from 9:00 am to 1:00 pm at 212.626.7383.
+The Hotline assists callers with a range of civil legal issues, including matrimonial and family law, housing law, domestic violence, bankruptcy, and debt collection and benefits.

 New York City Housing Development Corporation

-HDC seeks to increase the supply of multi-family housing, stimulate economic growth and revitalize neighborhoods by financing the creation and preservation of affordable housing for low- , moderate- , and middle-income New Yorkers.
+HDC seeks to increase the supply of multi-family housing, stimulate economic growth and revitalize neighborhoods by financing the creation and preservation of affordable housing for low to middle-income New Yorkers.
 Lists of affordable apartments for rent or sale are available on their website.